How Important Is Networking in College?

 Benefits of Networking

 For some, it might feel like endless small talk, but it doesn’t have to be that.
-It is a meaningful way to meet people and offer them the value of some sort.
-As a response, they might offer you something as well, whether it is a new job opportunity or expert advice.
+It is a meaningful way to meet people and offer them value of some sort.
+As a response, they might provide you with something as well, whether it is a new job opportunity or expert advice.
 Here are some other advantages of networking.

 Information